NyteshadeXT/PF2e-Core-Vault/5-World/Deities/The Old Gods.md

 > SORT file.name ASC

 ## Overview
 References to the Old Gods abound since the Sundering.
 This encompasses any deities which are believed to have died or fled Aetheria.
 It's impossible for followers to gain divine magic from these deities directly, however, if their belief in the deific cause is strong enough followers may gain spells from the power of this belief and ascribe it to the deity in question.
+Alternately, some of the more unscrupulous deities may deign to grant these "followers" their powers.
+Why they would do that is, of course, beyond the minds of mortals.

 > [!column|2 no-title]
 >